-The GRB prompt emission spectra are likely curved.
-However, since the simplest curvature effect model (Eq. \ref{eq:ClosureRelation}) applies to single power law spectral models, we first apply a simple power law fit to the time bins where the curvature effect is tested:
+The GRB prompt-emission spectra are likely curved.
+However, since the simplest curvature-effect model (Eq. \ref{eq:ClosureRelation}) applies to single power-law spectral models, we first apply a simple power-law fit to the time bins where the curvature effect is tested:

 where $F_{\nu,0}$ is the amplitude and $\hat{\beta}$ is the spectral index.
-The spectral analysis is performed using a pure python package called the Multi-Mission Maximum Likelihood Framework (3ML, \citealt{Vianello2015}).
-The best model parameters can be evaluated using a given model to fit the data through applying either the MLE technique or the full Bayesian approach.
-Usually the best-fit results obtained from both methods are the same\footnote{There are some unexpected cases, which include, e.g., the prior range for the Bayesian inference is not included the real solution, namely, the prior settings are not very informative; or the analyzed time bin has a low significance (e.g., $S<15$) or low peak energy (e.g., $E_{\rm p}<$20 keV).
-We refer to \cite{Li2019a, Li2019b, Li2020, Li2020b} for the details of the data reduction procedure.}.
+The spectral analysis is performed using a pure Python package called the Multi-Mission Maximum Likelihood Framework (3ML; \citealt{Vianello2015}).
+The best model parameters can be evaluated using a given model to fit the data by applying either the MLE technique or the full Bayesian approach.
+Usually the best-fit results obtained from both methods are the same\footnote{There are some unexpected cases.
+For example, the prior range for the Bayesian inference is not included in the real solution; namely, the prior settings are not very informative, or the analyzed time bin has a low significance (e.g., $S<15$) or low peak energy (e.g., $E_{\rm p}<$20 keV).
+We refer to \cite{Li2019a, Li2019b, Li2020} and \cite{Li2020b} for the details of the data reduction procedure.}.

-We attempt two fits using the simple power law model: one is to select the entire decay phase as the time interval to perform the spectral fit.
+We attempt two fits using the simple power-law model.
+One is to select the entire decay phase as the time interval to perform the spectral fit.
 The spectral index obtained this way is defined as $\hat{\beta}_{\rm PL}^{\rm I}$.
 The other is to select the later part of the decay as the time interval.
 The spectral index thus obtained is defined as $\hat{\beta}_{\rm PL}^{\rm II}$.

-For each spectral fit, we employ a fully bayesian approach to explore the best parameter space and to obtain the best-fit parameters.
-The best-fit parameters, including the normalization (Column 8) and the power-law index (Column 9), as well as the deviance information criterion (DIC, \citealt{Moreno2013}) (Column 10) and $p_{\rm DIC}$ \citep{Gelman2014} (Column 10), are tabulated in Table \ref{tab:relation}.
+For each spectral fit, we employ a fully Bayesian approach to explore the best parameter space and to obtain the best-fit parameters.
+The best-fit parameters, including the normalization (Column 8) and the power-law index (Column 9), as well as the deviance information criterion (DIC; \citealt{Moreno2013}; Column 10) and $p_{\rm DIC}$ (\citealt{Gelman2014}; Column 10), are tabulated in Table \ref{tab:relation}.